Area churches plan special events and services - Lake Okeechobee News

 MOORE HAVEN — First United Methodist Church of Moore Haven continues online services at fumcmoorehaven.com/sermons.
 On June 14, the bishop will conduct the online services.
 Updates on changes to services may be announced at that time.

-LAKEPORT — Point of Light Fellowship Church, 15399 E. SR 78, is hosting Sunday services at 10:30 a.m.
+LAKEPORT — Point of Light Fellowship Church, 15399 E. S.R.
+78, is hosting Sunday services at 10:30 a.m.
 Social distancing will be practiced.
-Services are also on Facebook on Sunday mornings at 10:45 a.m. and Tuesday nights at 6:30 p.m. at facebook.com/PointOfLightFellowship.
+Services are also on Facebook on Sunday mornings at 10:45 a.m. and Tuesday nights at 6:30 p.m. at www.facebook.com/PointOfLightFellowship.

 MOORE HAVEN — Moore Haven Church of God of Prophecy, 399 Avenue E, is holding Sunday services at 10:30 a.m.
 Social distancing will be observed.
 Hand sanitizer will be available and some masks but the public is encouraged to bring their own.